fluxer/bfp/README.md

 ## Building and installing

-The build system requires Cython if changes to the .py files are made.
-It translates the Python files into C code from which shared modules and binaries are build.
-To build and install all sub-projects all you have to do is issue the following command:
+To build and install all sub-projects all you have to do is issue the following
+command:

 ```
 make